ironcore-dev/ironcore/docs/proposals/01-networking-integration.md

 ### `Network` type

 The `Network` type defines a private `Network`.
 Private meaning that it is isolated from the public internet and communication within it can be freely managed.
 Traffic can be allowed or disallowed.
 For defining a network, a new namespaced `Network` type will be introduced.
 A `Network` has a `prefix` that define its boundaries.
+The `prefix` can be defined statically or via an `ipamPrefixRef` and a specified `size`.

 Once a `Network` is up and ready, the prefixes available for allocation are reported in its `status` as well as a condition indicating its availability / health.